Aizawl FC: History

 Due to COVID-19 pandemic, 2020–21 I-League season's format was shortened.
 All teams faced each other once in the first leg of the league.
 The league was then divided into two different groups.
 According to points table from first leg, top six teams faced each other once again in the Championship stage.
 The rest of the five teams played against each other in the Relegation stage.
 Aizawl ended the first phase of the season at the 7th position, with 15 points from 10 games.
-Aizawl couldn't qualify for the Championship stage, and hence were put in the Relegation stage.
-Aizawl topped the stage, with 24 points from 14 games.
+They couldn't qualify for the Championship stage, and hence were put in the Relegation stage, in which they topped the stage with 24 points from 14 games.
 For the 2021–22 I-League, Aizawl roped in Yan Law as their new head coach and finished the season on eighth place in league table.

-Crest and colours
+In April 2023, the club earned qualification to 2023 Indian Super Cup after winning play-off matches.
+Aizawl began group stage campaign on 9 April, against Hyderabad, in which Belarusian Ivan Veras scored a goal in their 2–1 defeat.
+In 2023–24 I-League, Aizawl earned 25 points in 22 matches without playing the last two home games as NEROCA and TRAU refused to travel to Mizoram to face Aizawl (both the teams from Manipur were relegated to I-League 2).
+In that season, Lalrinzuala Lalbiaknia emerged as the highest Indian goalscorer of all time in a single season of I-League with 15 goals.
+On 5 April 2025, Aizawl pulled off the greatest escape on the last day of the 2024–25 I-League season, avoided elimination by winning 3–0 against Namdhari while Lalrinzuala Lalbiaknia again finished as top scorer for the club with 12 goals as the team gained 23 points.

+Crest, colours & kits

-While the team colours are red and white, the club's official crest shows the Christian cross (Latin) atop of the map of Mizoram, which is on a soccer ball in the middle.
+While the team colours are red and white, the official crest of Aizawl shows the Christian cross (Latin) atop of the map of Mizoram, which is on a soccer ball in the middle.
+The club is nicknamed "Red and Whites" because of its team colours.